dilawar/smoldyn/docs/user/user_manual.rst

 |image4| |image5| |image6|

-In the figure, it can be seen that the red molecules diffuse only on the *x*"*z*"plane, whereas the green molecules diffuse into an elliptical pattern that is not aligned with the axes.
-The red molecule data are graphed, where it is shown that *x*"values diffuse slowly, *y*"values don’t diffuse at all, and *z*"values diffuse rapidly.
+In the figure, it can be seen that the red molecules diffuse only on the *x*-*z*-plane, whereas the green molecules diffuse into an elliptical pattern that is not aligned with the axes.
+The red molecule data are graphed, where it is shown that *x*-values diffuse slowly, *y*-values don’t diffuse at all, and *z*-values diffuse rapidly.
 The means and variances agree well with theory.

 Drift